Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 Penalty Heartbreak and Tough Tasks

 Australia still led 1-0 until two goals by Mark Viduka in four minutes and a 90th-minute goal by Harry Kewell sent Australia into the quarterfinals, where a new rival awaited in Japan.
-He scored when the teams met at the World Cup in 2006; John Aloisi scored once again in the 70th minute, only for Japan to tie after two minutes.
-Australia could not get another win against Japan, and a penalty shootout ensued.
+A goalscorer when the nations met at the World Cup in 2006; John Aloisi scored once again in the 70th minute, only for Japan to tie after two minutes.
+Australia could not win against Japan, and a penalty shootout ensued.
 For Australia, misses from Kewell and Lucas Neill on its first two attempts proved costly as Japan advanced 4-3 in the shootout, handing Australian goalkeeper Mark Schwarzer his first every penalty shootout defeat.

-In addition to Australia, IR Iran looked to win the tournament for the first time since 1976 but also lost in a penalty shootout.
+In addition to Australia, IR Iran looked to win the tournament for the first time since 1976 and lost in a penalty shootout.
 IR Iran topped its group stage ahead of Uzbekistan.
-However, it trailed early against Uzbekistan in its first match until goals from Jalal Hosseini and Javad Kazemian saw IR Iran win 2-1.
+However, it trailed early against Uzbekistan in its first match until Jalal Hosseini and Javad Kazemian saw IR Iran win 2-1.
 A 2-2 draw with China saw IR Iran trail 2-0 at one point until goals from Ferydoon Zandi and Javad Nekounam helped IR Iran overcome the deficit.
-Along with Andranik Teymourian, Nekounam scored against Malaysia to give IR Iran a 2-0 victory and the group as well.
+Along with Andranik Teymourian, Nekounam scored against Malaysia to give IR Iran a 2-0 victory and the group.

 Along with Timur Kapadze, both Shatskikh and Alexander Geynrikh helped Uzbekistan achieve victories over Malaysia and China to reach the quarterfinals with a meeting against Saudi Arabia, a rematch of a 2004 group stage match that Uzbekistan won.
-Uzbekistan hoped for deja vu from three years earlier in the tournament, but Saudi Arabia eliminated Uzbekistan with a 2-1 result.
+Uzbekistan hoped for deja vu from three years earlier, but Saudi Arabia eliminated Uzbekistan with a 2-1 result.

 Uzbekistan's Five Goal Performance